Nebukam/mkfont/docs/_sources/docs/views/explorer-content.md

 >Hence, if planning on doing icon font, I recommend using either ligatures or the `Private use areas` blocks.
 {: .comment }

-They have color associated, which can also be seen in the [Font Viewport](viewport-unicode) individual slots.
+They have color associated, which can also be seen in the {% include lk id='Font viewport' %}'s individual slots.
 (Yes, that's what the small colored dot is!)

 ## Unicode blocks
 Unicode blocks contains all the unicode blocks document in the Unicode Standards. (there's 400+ of them)